 To apply for a PiA Teachers Scholarship, complete the following:

 - Create a student account in online services

 - Pay $250 before May 4

-- Submit the scholarship application form, signed by your school’s principal, before May 4
+- Submit the scholarship application form when it becomes available, signed by your school’s principal, before May 4.

 For more information, call (617) 495-4293.